 You need a good layer of insulation between you and the ground.

 Some sleeping mats have excellent ground insulation.
 However, using an air bed may still get cold when camping outside in summer.

 This is because the cold ground will make the air cold in the mattress, which can then make you cold, and could cause condensation to build up between the airbed and your sleeping bag!

 A simple solution is to put a blanket underneath your sleeping bag.

 This simple trick will make a huge difference.

-We put a travel rug down in our tent bedrooms, and always then insulate under the sleeping bags whenever we go camping in the colder seasons.
+We put a travel rug down in our tent bedrooms and always insulate under the sleeping bags whenever we go camping in the colder seasons.

 A simple rule of thumb: you want two underneath for every blanket on top.